Christian Standards Part 3(b): Man's Journey on Earth

 sufficient that we place the matter of God as our priority over all relationships

 in this world.
-In His condescension, He only sets minimal demands on His
+In His condescension, He only sets minimal demands on us, which is to do the following for Him and as 1 John 5:3 states,

 Baptism (Mark 16:16, Acts 8:35-39)